rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

     Do you want to remove the signature?
 [Y]es/[N]o: N

+> Don't forget to use the right starting point for  the first sector

-#### Create the second partition
+### Create the second partition with the rest size

-You have to find the end sector of the first partition:
+Print the latest configuration to find the end position of the first partition.

     Command (m for help): p